 I completed my training/education at: I studied biochemistry at McGill then studied medicine at Queen’s University.
 I completed my internship and residency in Ottawa, specializing in family medicine, with an extra year focusing on women’s health.
 After practicing as a doctor for a couple of years, I went back to school to study public health and pursue health research.

 I also work as an Associate Professor, School of Public Health, University of Toronto

-I was always interested in studying science, particularly humans; we are amazing complex systems both individually and in groups.
-I love to build ideas with other people, bridging different areas of knowledge.
-In my job, I get to work with many different people to bridge the mainstream health care system and Indigenous communities.
-I especially like working with young people like student researchers and doctors or midwives in training and helping to train more Indigenous researchers and health care professionals.
+I was always interested in studying science, particularly humans!
+We are amazing complex systems both individually and in groups.
+I love to build ideas with other people, and bridging different areas of knowledge.
+In my job, I get to work with many different people.
+This helps to bridge the mainstream health care system and Indigenous communities.
+I especially like working with young people like student researchers and doctors or midwives in training.
+I enjoy helping to train more Indigenous researchers and health care professionals.

 Yes, I am Métis.
 I am a member of the Métis Nation of Ontario.
 I have seven generations of Métis heritage on my mother’s side with my father’s side being of mixed European ancestry.